ProfEspinosaAIML/SDGOne/README.md

 Synthetic Data Generation - Trial One
 June 2024

-This experiment is hosted in GitHug at: https://github.com/ProfEspinosaAIML/SDGOne
+This experiment is hosted in GitHub at: https://github.com/ProfEspinosaAIML/SDGOne